Isu-Patel/101-Python-Projects/Intermediate/Python Programming Techniques/Error Handling/readme.md

-# Error Handling in Python - A Comprehensive Guide
+# Error Handling in Python

 This repository explores error handling in Python using `try`, `except`, `else`, and `finally` blocks.
 Effective error handling is crucial for writing robust and user-friendly programs.
 This guide provides clear examples and explanations to help you understand how to gracefully handle potential errors in your Python code.